 EDC debt ranks pari-passu with Government of Canada transactions.

-Ratings on EDC reflect its status as an agent of Her Majesty in right of Canada and 100% ownership by the government of Canada
+Ratings on EDC reflect its status as an agent of His Majesty in right of Canada and 100% ownership by the government of Canada